tkrajina/go-reflector/README.md

 ## Performance

 Reflection is slow.
-To see how much slow it is, try:
+To see how slow it is, try:

     $ make test-performance
     N=1000000 go test -v ./... -run=TestPerformance